peytondmurray/pycone/analysis/equations.typ

   But is seed production really a homoskedastic process?
 Naively plants that have more resources available for seed production should have a greater _variation_ in seed production.
-Furthermore the assumption of normality is not justified by the fact that the normal distribution has a nonzero probability on the domain $(-infinity, infinity)$, while $log(c)$ is only defined (for real values) on the interval $(0, infinity)$, meaning that _any_ normally-distributed predictor can't possibly explain the range of seed crops observed in nature.
+Furthermore the assumption of normality is not justified by the fact that the normal distribution has a nonzero probability on the support $(-infinity, infinity)$, while $log(c)$ is only defined (for real values) on the interval $(0, infinity)$, meaning that _any_ normally-distributed predictor can't possibly explain the range of seed crops observed in nature.
 Most importantly, log-transforming the seedfall is certainly